 These screens start out as a natively-unusable 2.07 compromise, but allow for the same area to be displayed for 16:9/1.78-1.85 content and for the scope family of 2.35 to 2.40.
 Through the use of both our fixed CW and CH panels, you can easily configure your screen for a balanced, maximized immersion for all modern aspect ratios.
 Never again feel cheated when that film you've been waiting to see doesn't fit the screen configuration you went with.
 Configure a 4-way constant area system and you'll be set for life.

 Our curved frame option features a 40' radius, which is perfect for fixing the pincushion, or bow-tie shaped distortion from anamorphic lenses that stretch a 16:9 ratio projector to 2.37.
 Using an anamorphic lens will improve your resolution by 33%, your light output by up to 20%, and immersion by three mojos.
 The curvature is shallow enough, however, for those that use the simpler zoom method and want the dramatically increased sense of immersion that only a curved screen can offer.
 For that IMAX® feel, opt for a custom curved 16:9 screen.
-While less acoustically transparent screen materials from other companies tout their curved frames ability to allow you to angle your L/R speakers inward, our Center Stage XD material is far more acoustically transparent and you can angle your speakers however you want behind the screen with immeasurable difference.
-Also, our 160 degree viewing angle material doesn't need curvature to improve its gain or uniformity.
-With the Center Stage XD, you would have a truly reference quality image.
+While less acoustically transparent screen materials from other companies tout their curved frames ability to allow you to angle your L/R speakers inward, our Center Stage material is far more acoustically transparent and you can angle your speakers however you want behind the screen with immeasurable difference.
+With our new high gain Matinee Silver or Black, curving the frame will increase brightness, improve uniformity and allow you to mount your projector closer.
 Our fixed masking panels will easily convert the curved screens to 16:9 ratio with magnetized ease.
 Curved 16:9 and 2.07 constant area screens are also available upon request.

 Above is a 150 in. wide, curved frame Center Stage XD 2.37 screen, optional Millibel CH panels with 3.5 in. wide interior velvet.